Male Oriental cockroaches have wings while females do not. However, neither the male nor female can fly.

-Condensation in walls or around air ducts may also create the damp environment they prefer.
+Condensation in walls or around air ducts may also create the damp environment that they prefer.
 Plumbing leaks that are not promptly repaired, damp crawl spaces and any other areas in and around your home with a constant supply of moisture are also all very attractive to Oriental cockroaches.

 Likewise, Oriental cockroaches also require very wet areas when living outdoors.
 They are commonly found in storm and sanitary sewers, heavy vegetation, tree holes that collect water, under mulch beds and other similar areas.

 It's also important that the moisture attracting the cockroaches is reduced.
-This usually involves fixing leaks, properly ventilating areas or locating other issues that result in trapped moisture inside your home.
+This usually involves fixing leaks, reducing vegetation, properly ventilating areas or locating other issues that result in trapped moisture inside your home.
 And you'll have to have cracks in the outer walls sealed and have screens installed on vents that lead indoors.